 🔹After his retirement in the year 1976, he founded the well-famous “Aravind Eye Hospital” along with his four siblings and their spouses and established his first branch in Madurai.

-🔹It is purely a non-profit organisation which provides eye care at free of cost to two third of its patients from the revenue generated from one third of patients.
+🔹It is purely a non-profit organization that provides Eye Care free of cost to two third of its patients from the revenue generated from one-third of patients.
+This is popularly called the “Aravind model” which is now being followed not only in developing countries but also in developed countries to take care of needy patients.

 🔹Furthermore, he founded the Aurolab, which is a manufacturing unit that offers the intraocular lens at one-tenth of international prices and making it affordable for developing countries.

-🔹It has now extended it’s manufacturing into ophthalmic pharmaceuticals, instruments and equipments.
+🔹It has now extended it’s manufacturing into ophthalmic pharmaceuticals, instruments and equipment.

-🔹His extraordinary contributions was finally honoured with many awards including a Padma Shri award from the Government of India in 1973 and prestigious Dr. B. C. Roy award in 2001.
+🔹His extraordinary contributions was finally honoured with many awards including a Padma Shri award from the Government of India in 1973, the Helen Keller International Award in 1987, and the prestigious Dr. B. C. Roy award in 2001.

 🔹Dr. V had dedicated his life to eliminate needless blindness.
 Over the years, the organization has evolved into the Aravind Eye Care System.
 It’s a system dedicated to compassionate service that acts as a model for other eye care providers around the world.